YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRESTLOC, Transaction start: xxxx, Transaction failure: yyyy

-Run Time Error: This indicates that YottaDB/GT.M detected a resource conflict that attempted to RESTART a transaction that did not enable RESTART.
+Run Time Error: This indicates that YottaDB detected a resource conflict that attempted to RESTART a transaction that did not enable RESTART.
 This message follows TRESTNOT error message, xxxx is the starting location for the transaction and yyyy is the point of failure.

 Action: Enable RESTART with the initial TSTART command argument, or add external LOCKs to serialize the transaction.